Deeply Learning Deep Inelastic Scattering Kinematics: Event selection

 \section{Event selection}

-The selection of events for the neural network training is motivated by the selection procedure applied in the previous ZEUS analyses of hadronic final state in DIS~\cite{Breitweg:1999id,Chekanov:2006yc,Chekanov:2006hv,Chekanov:2006xr,Abramowicz:2010ke,Abramowicz:2010cka}.
-Even though the presented analysis performed on the Monte Carlo simulated events, the cuts are selected and applied as if the analysis is performed on real data for the purpose of being as close as possible the measurements.
-The general motivation for these cuts is the same as in many analyses performed by the ZEUS collaboration: to define unambiguously the phase space of the measurement, ensure low fraction of background events, and a reasonable description of detector acceptance by Monte Carlo simulations.
+The selection of events for the neural network training is motivated by the selection procedure applied in the previous ZEUS analyses~\cite{Breitweg:1999id,Chekanov:2006yc,Chekanov:2006hv,Chekanov:2006xr,Abramowicz:2010ke,Abramowicz:2010cka}.
+Even though the presented analysis performed on the Monte Carlo simulated events, the selection cuts are choosen and applied as if the analysis is performed on real data for the purpose of being as close as possible to the measurements.
+The general motivation for these cuts is the same as in many analyses performed by the ZEUS collaboration: to define unambiguously the phase space of the measurement, ensure low fraction of background events, and a reasonable description of the detector acceptance by Monte Carlo simulations.